 While the repercussions on older people were immediately put under the media spotlight, another group of cocooners who have received less attention are people who are medically vulnerable, including those with severe lung conditions, getting specific cancer treatment or with an increased risk of infection.

-This group also had to drastically change their lives over the past few months.
+This group also had to drastically change their lives since the start of the pandemic.
 Some had to avoid their workplaces, move away from their families or not return to school.
 Others work from home with no hope of seeing their colleagues again without a treatment or vaccine in place.

 HELP US INVESTIGATE

 We want to investigate the impact of cocooning in Ireland.
-We will explore the physical, mental, financial and other effects of being both isolated within the walls of your house for almost six weeks earlier this year as well as the longer-term separation from society.
+We will explore the physical, mental, financial and other effects of being both isolated within the walls of your house for almost six weeks in 2020 as well as the longer-term separation from society.

 We will also look at the long term effects on medically vulnerable groups by talking to people about their experiences and how they envisage the coming months and years.